jwilling/JWFolders/README.md

 `JWFolders` is licensed under the [BSD License](http://www.opensource.org/licenses/bsd-license).

 ##ToDo
-Quite a bit.
-Currently, the animation start is somewhat delayed, and should receive some significant optimization.
+- Add a "notch" at the folder position
+- Optimize the speed at which the folder opens

  Please feel free to fork the project and improve it as much as possible!

 ##About Me
 I'm a 17-year-old developer and designer with a passion for great interface design and detail.
 See my [applications](http://appjon.com/applications.html), learn more [about me](http://appjon.com/about.html), or [get in touch](http://appjon.com/support.html).